robcarver17/pysystemtrade/docs/production.md

 If a decision is made to roll adjusted prices, you will be asked to confirm you are happy with the prices changes before they are written to the database.

+I recommend that you run a roll report after doing this to see what state things are in.

 #### Cycle through instrument codes automatically, auto decide when to roll, automatically roll